all-of-us/workbench/deploy/README.md

 **Note**: Local changes to deploy.rb or devstart.rb are **not** currently picked up by the deployment process; it uses the tools code from the commit version specified for deployment.

-TODO(calbach): Switch Circle to use this script for consistency, instead of individually running the deploy methods.